OMENScan/AChoirX/README.md

 12/13/2025 - AChoirX v10.01.77 - Release 1.77 - Do not allow multiple Toolkits to be embedded.
 A security feature to help prevent abuse of AChoirX toolkit embedding.

 12/14/2025 - AChoirX v10.01.78 - Release 1.78 - Preserve relative paths when copying/uploading files using double-globbing.

+12/27/2025 - AChoirX v10.01.79 - Release 1.79 - Fix unpredictable Packed/Embedded toolkit behavior - Appeared when updating GO and libraries, and compiling an updated version of the same code.